YosysHQ/picorv32/README.md

 When `ENABLE_DIV` is activated, then a `DIV[U]/REM[U]` instruction will execute in 40 cycles.

+When `BARREL_SHIFTER` is activated, a shift operation takes as long as any other ALU operation.

+The following dhrystone benchmark results are for a core with enabled `ENABLE_MUL`, `ENABLE_DIV`, and `BARREL_SHIFTER` options.

-Dhrystone benchmark results: 0.391 DMIPS/MHz (688 Dhrystones/Second/MHz)
+Dhrystone benchmark results: 0.399 DMIPS/MHz (702 Dhrystones/Second/MHz)

-For the Dhrystone benchmark the average CPI is 4.110.
+For the Dhrystone benchmark the average CPI is 4.030.

 PicoRV32 Native Memory Interface